Stress and Weight Gain

 Ding Dongs and Doritos have never solved anyone's problems, but that doesn't keep us from seeking solace in food.
 When work gets hectic, when plans fall apart, when relationships founder, we often try to calm our minds by filling our stomachs.

-"Everybody has their own comfort food," says Marci Gluck, PhD, a research clinical psychologist with the National Institutes of Health.
+Everyone has their own comfort food.
 A bag of chips, a big plate of macaroni and cheese, or a carton of mocha fudge ripple ice cream can all make a person feel better, at least temporarily.

 Food therapy has an obvious downside: While it may be comforting, it's also fattening.
 Everybody knows that obesity rates have been climbing steadily over the decades and that we live in stressful times.
 Is it possible that we're simply trying to eat our way to happiness?
 Could stress be making us fat?